kangatung/youtube-downloader/README.md

-# youtube-downloader
+# Youtube Downloader using Pytube
+- This program usefull for download videos on youtube.<br>
-this program about youtube downloader and uses the pytube module
+- This program write in python and use pytube module.<br>

+<h2>#Installation</h2>
+pip install pytube